The Basics of Microfluidic Tubing & Sleeves

 - Microfluidic PEEK tubing (Polyetheretherketone): This biocompatible and very chemically compatible material is widely described as the highest performing thermoplastic material currently available because of its remarkable chemical resistance.
 However, due to a swelling effect, take caution when using methylene chloride, THF, and DMSO.
 Nevertheless, these qualities make PEEK tubing and capillaries a material of choice in numerous low and high pressure applications.

 - Microfluidic PTFE Teflon tubing (Polytetrafluoroethylene, often described as Teflon® tubing): This transparent, chemically inert and non-toxic material features unmatched chemical resistance and a surface that facilitates flow.
 Due to its high flexibility, PTFE is mostly used in low pressure applications.
-When used in microfluidic setups, its rigidity can significantly shorten the response and settling time and lead to an improved reactivity of the system.
+When used in microfluidic setups, its rigidity can significantly Syringe Pump Flow Stabilizer Microfluidic Kit and lead to an improved reactivity of the system.

 - Microfluidic Tygon tubing : The elasticity and high flexibility of Tygon tubing make it fit tightly to glass and metal and also a material of choice for PDMS device connections.
 It is also very often used with analytical instruments and pressure controllers, peristaltic pumps, vacuum pumps, or flow switch matrices.
-The high elasticity of Teflon tubing can be employed in a sophisticated manner to smoothen microfluidic flow rate fluctuations often observed when using a syringe pump.
+The high elasticity of Teflon tubing can be employed in a sophisticated manner to Syringe Pump Flow Stabilizer Microfluidic Kit

 - Microfluidic FEP tubing (Fluorinated ethylene-propylene): This nice alternative to PTFE tubing exhibits many similar properties such as biocompatibility and a remarkable inertia to most chemicals.
 This flexible material with very good optical clarity is mostly used for low pressure microfluidics.